30 Things to Do in São Paulo, Brazil - By a Local

 While there are many cities where you can hop off the airplane, head to the city center, and basically just wander around checking off all the big sights as you go, São Paulo is not one of them.
 But that isn’t to say there’s nothing to see.
 It just takes some effort.
 And maybe a little local help.
 That’s why I’m here!

-The following list of 35 of the best things to see and do is a good introduction to São Paulo’s attractions, but it is by no means exhaustive.
-I’ve tried to include a host of my favorite different types of activities and sights without overwhelming you with a never-ending list.
+The following list of 30 of the best things to see and do here is a good introduction to São Paulo’s attractions, but it is by no means exhaustive.
+I’ve tried to include a host of my favorite sights and activities without overwhelming you with a never-ending list.

 I’d recommend browsing through this guide, selecting what interests you, and then plotting it all on Google Maps so that you can see how to best arrange your days.